npwoods/bletchmame/README.md

 ## Support for BletchMAME

-Visit the IRC FreeNode channels #mame and #bletchmame
+Visit the BletchMAME website at http://bletchmame.s3-website-us-east-1.amazonaws.com/ or the IRC FreeNode channels #mame and #bletchmame